 Talking to someone is particularly important if you feel unsafe or frightened, or if you don’t have many friends.
 Asking for help or talking to someone about your situation is not being weak or “giving in”.
 In fact, telling someone can take a lot of strength and courage.
 There are many people who might be able to help, including friends, older brothers and sisters, teachers, family, counselors or parents.
 Teachers and counselors are specially trained to help you.

 Remember that everyone has the right to live, work, study and play in an environment free from bullying, harassment, discrimination and violence.
 No one deserves or asks to be bullied.

-- Try using ‘fogging’ to distract or discourage the person bullying without antagonizing them.
+- Try using ‘fogging’ to distract or discourage the person bullying without antagonising them.
 Fogging means making a joke or funny comment that makes the other person think you don’t care about what they say, or pretending to agree with them so they have nothing to bother you about.
-For example, you could casually say something general like, “Yeah, that’s the way it is”, or “Okay, since I’m so …. (using the person’s bullying words) I better just go then, hey?”.
+For example, you could casually say something general like, “yeah, that’s the way it is”, or “okay, since I’m so… (using the person’s bullying words) I better just go then, hey?”